phpvms/docs/docs/acars/user-guide.md

 After installing both, run `MakeRwys`. `MakeRwys` also needs to be re-run whenever there are scenery changes (if you want gates/runways to be updated).
+ACARS will automatically detected changes to the MakeRwys files, and will update its internal database accordingly.

 ### X-Plane Configuration